ArtDeuce/ArtDeuce/README.md

 ## 🧠 About Me

-I'm an AI engineer with a deep passion for pushing the boundaries of artificial intelligence across multiple domains.
-My journey spans from academic research to enterprise-scale implementations, having worked with both Fortune 500 companies and innovative startups to build solutions from the ground up.

-**Current Role:** Building next-generation agentic solutions for cybersecurity at **Deloitte**, where I architect AI systems that autonomously detect, analyze, and respond to security threats.
+Hey, I'm Artur, and I'm obsessed with AI and software.
+To me, it's fascinating how so many of the world's problems can be solved with just 2 hands, a keyboard, and practically no labor, especially that you have control of a whole new world!
+This obsession has allowed me to build stuff I never could've imagined.
+Just a few months ago I developed novel attention mechanisms for spatiotemporal understanding that hit 99% accuracy in context classification, and a year ago I built a neural network for chip power consumption prediction that surpassed Synopsys's benchmark!
+I've done plenty more projects but decided to highlight these gems.
+Also, I speak 5 languages which I think is pretty dope 😎

+**Current Mission**: At Deloitte, I'm building next-generation agentic RAG pipelines that autonomously discover industrial threats by fusing vulnerability data with stakeholder evidence.

 ### 🎯 My AI Expertise Spans:
+- **Natural Language Processing** 📝 - Conversational AI and text analysis solutions
 - **Computer Vision** 👁️ - Advanced image processing and visual understanding systems
-- **Natural Language Processing** 📝 - Conversational AI and text analysis solutions
 - **AI Agents** 🤖 - Autonomous systems with decision-making capabilities
 - **High-Performance Computing** ⚡ - GPU-optimized algorithms for large-scale AI workloads